ravisinghal033/dashboard/README.md

 # React Admin Dashboard

-Build a COMPLETE React Admin Dashboard App | React, Material UI, Data Grid, Light & Dark Mode
+Build a COMPLETE React Admin Dashboard App | React, Material UI, Data Grid, Light & Dark Mode and there is also some modification , this can done through this https://github.com/ed-roh/react-admin-dashboard/tree/master/src/data

 Here is Dashboard view of Random person :👇👇👇